Overview

 pivot.ssh_copy

-pivot.ssh_copy(target: str, port: int, src: str, dst: str, username: str, password: Optional<str>, key: Optional<str>, key_password: Optional<str>, timeout: Optional<int>) -> None
+pivot.ssh_copy(target: str, port: int, src: str, dst: str, username: str, password: Optional<str>, key: Optional<str>, key_password: Optional<str>, timeout: Optional<int>) -> str

 The pivot.ssh_copy method copies a local file to a remote system.
-If no password or key is specified the function will error out with:

 If the connection is successful but the copy writes a file error will be returned.

-file exists in must exist in order for ssh_copy to work.
+The file directory the dst file exists in must exist in order for ssh_copy to work.

 pivot.ssh_exec